GRAAL-Research/DeepRM/README.md

 To reproduce the paper's main results on real benchmarks, set the `dataset_config_path` hyperparameter to `dataset/dataset_name.yaml` in `config/config.yaml`, then run `main.py`.

+### Saving the runs in Weights & Biases

+Set the `log_config_path` hyperparameter to `log/on.yaml` in `config/config.yaml`.

+### Managing the other hyperparameters

+The files containing the hyperparameters impacting the runs are mostly found in `config/config.yaml` and `config/grid_search_override.yaml`.
+Depending on the chosen task, whether the run is saved in Weights & Biases, and the chosen device, other hyperparameters are found in the corresponding .yaml files in `config/dataset`, `config/log`, and `config/training`.

+Take a look at the `hyperparameters_dictionary.txt` to learn more about the effect of every tunable hyperparameter.

 ### Bibtex

 If you find this work useful, please cite: